-This course is for the beginning student who wants to improve their flexibility and cardiovascular fitness, while practicing stress reduction to the provent workout with injury.
+This course is for the beginning student who wants to improve their flexibility and cardiovascular fitness, while practicing stress reduction techniques.
+Students will balance their heart-healthy workout with injurytechniques.

-techniques.
 Students will balance their heart-healthy workout with injurypreventing stretching, breathing, and visualizations.
 Cardiovascular fitness training may utilize step benches, indoor cycling, or aerobic dance in combination with flexibility and visualizations.